Miracle at the Meadowlands: The call

 With a Giants victory all but assured, CBS commentator Don Criqui (working alongside Sonny Jurgensen) had begun to read the end credits for the game's control truck and on-field personnel (which were also being displayed on screen) shortly before the game's final play:

 It's Giants' football now, third and two.
 We thank our producer Bob Rowe, our director Jim Silman, and our CBS crew, spotter and statistician John Mara and Tom McHugh here at Giants Stadium.
 As the clock winds out on the Philadelphia Eagles, a game they thought would project them into a possible wildcard position, it would bring them 7–5 had they won, but a late interception by the Giants will preserve a Giant victory, an upset win as the Giants lead 17–12, we’re inside thirty seconds, the Eagles have no timeouts.
 [At this point, the snap and fumble take place.]
 Wait a minute... here's a free foo- I don't believe it!
 The Eagles pick it up and Herman Edwards runs it in for a touchdown!
 An incredible development!

 A more famous call of the play was made by Eagles radio announcer Merrill Reese, which has been replayed along with a shot of the play made by NFL Films:

 Under thirty seconds left in the game.
 From here on in, Pisarcik can just fall on the football and there is nothing the Eagles can do.
 And Pisarcik [the fumble occurs] fumbles the football!
 It's picked up by Herman Edwards!
 15, 10, 5, touchdown Eagles!
 I don't believe it!
 I don't believe it!

 After the game, while showing league highlights, CBS replayed the play.
 They showed the reaction of both coaches, while Brent Musburger famously narrated, "A study in contrast!"

 According to R.J.
 Bell of Pregame, the play also meant the point spread of Philadelphia Eagles −2 turned any Giants winning bets into pushes.

-After the play, Don Criqui referenced a Week 1 game earlier in the season between the Washington Redskins and the New England Patriots, as New England had attempted to run out the clock by running, and Washington forced a fumble return for a touchdown by Brad Dusek.
+After the play, Don Criqui referenced a Week 1 game earlier in the season between the Washington Redskins and the New England Patriots, as the Patriots had attempted to run out the clock by running, and the Redskins forced a fumble return for a touchdown by Brad Dusek.